theextremeprogrammer/ToDoList/README.md

 ### Navigation
 - [x] Displaying a modal view controller.
 - [x] Dismissing a modal view controller.
 - [ ] Using the Router pattern to push a new view controller onto the stack.
+(Tap cell to navigate to detail VC.)
 - [ ] Popping a view controller off of the stack.

 ### UI